 The Farmland Assessment Law in Illinois is critical to the solvency of Illinois' number one industry... agriculture.

-IDOR's plan would shift the annual cap of 10% from a parcel's individual soil productivity index (PI) to the media cropped soil for the entire state.
+IDOR's plan shifted the annual cap of a 10% increase in the assessment on an individual soil productivity index (PI) to the 10% increase in the median cropped soil for the entire state.
 The median cropped soil has a PI of 111.
-The impact of this change would allow the 2014 Certified Values to increase or decrease 10% of PI 111's 2013 Certified Value.
+The impact of this change would allow the 2014 Certified Values for all PI's to increase or decrease 10% of PI 111's 2013 Certified Value.

 Note: You need Adobe Reader to view these documents.
 If you cannot view the documents, download Adobe Reader here.
 It is a free application.